Universal Credit if you're self-employed

 If you are self-employed and also employed, a decision will be taken to decide which is your main job.

-You will need to go to an interview and provide evidence of your self-employment (for example, your business plan, copies of invoices and receipts, or your accounts from the previous year).
+You will need to go to an interview at your local Jobs & Benefits Office and provide evidence of your self-employment (for example, your business plan, copies of invoices and receipts, or your accounts from the previous year).

 If the decision is made that you are not gainfully self-employed, you may need to look for, and be available for other work.
 You will still need to report any earnings from your self-employment so they can be taken into account when calculating your Universal Credit payments.